elydre/profanOS/README.md

 make help
 ```

-You can also [download the iso](https://github.com/esolangs/profanOS-build/raw/main/profanOS.iso) from the repo [profanOS-build](https://github.com/esolangs/profanOS-build)
+You can also [download the iso](https://github.com/esolangs/profanOS-build/raw/main/profanOS.iso) from the repo [profanOS-build](https://github.com/esolangs/profanOS-build) or the [latest release](https://github.com/elydre/profanOS/releases/tag/latest)

 ## OS documentation